mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 We may input any number of arguments into the max and min functions.

-In Sage we use the :func:`abs` command to obtain the absolute value of a real number ::
+In Sage we use the :func:`abs` command to compute the *absolute value* of a real number ::

 	sage: abs(-10)